bjoernalbers/belegnr/README.md

   -n  Create new document number (Belegnummer)
 ```

-To create a new unique document numbers use the -n flag:
+To create a new unique document number, use the `-n` flag:

 ```
 $ belegnr -n